 6. After the second rise, punch down the dough again, and divide it in two.
 Spray two 9x5 inch loaf pans with cooking spray.
 Take one half of the dough and flatten it into a rectangle with your hands.
 Tightly roll it along the long side (so you get a long and skinny roll, not a short and fat roll), and tuck then ends under to form a little loaf shape.
 Place in the pan, spray or brush the top with a bit of oil, and repeat with the other half of the dough.
 Cover the loaves with a clean dish towel, and let rise until doubled again, 20-45 minutes.

+7. While the dough rises, preheat the oven to 450 degrees Fahrenheit (425 if using glass or dark metal pans).
 8. When the dough has doubled, place the pans in the oven (uncovered).
 Bake 10 minutes, then reduce the heat to 350 degrees (325 if using glass or dark metal pans) and bake 25-30 minutes longer.
 The crust should be golden brown, and the loaves sound hollow when tapped when the bread is done baking.

 9. Remove the pans from the oven, and remove the loaves from the pans.
 Place the loaves on wire racks to cool completely.
 Store in an airtight container (I use gallon-size baggies).
 You can freeze a loaf, sliced or unsliced, to keep fresh if you won’t go through them very quickly.